gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 description: Bit rates, arbitration, encoding, frame types, CAN base frame, CAN extended frame, USB adapters and more info about the CAN communication protocol.
 categories: [Electronics, Communication Protocols]
 lastmod: 2023-05-01
-tags: [CAN bus, bus, communication protocol, CAN1.0, CAN2.0, CAN base frame, CAN extended frame, USB adapters, NoCAN, encoding, controller, CANopen, NEMA 2000, termination resistors, FlexRay, SAE, J1850, J1939, ISO 11783, ISOBUS, isolation, mailboxes, CAN-FD, NXP, Secure CAN]
+tags: [CAN bus, bus, communication protocol, CAN1.0, CAN2.0, CAN base frame, CAN extended frame, USB adapters, NoCAN, encoding, controller, CANopen, NEMA 2000, termination resistors, FlexRay, SAE, J1850, J1939, ISO 11783, ISOBUS, isolation, mailboxes, CAN FD, NXP, Secure CAN]
 title: CAN Protocol
 type: page
 ---